alncat/opusDSD/README.md

 - UMAP: https://umap-learn.readthedocs.io/en/latest/
 - Healpy: https://healpy.readthedocs.io/en/latest/

 It aims to answer the question that how can we learn a latent space encoding 3D structural information using only 2D image supervisions!
-Such an informative latent space should make data anlysis much easier!
+Such an informative latent space should make data analysis much easier!

 The workflow of this method is demonstrated as follows:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/workflow.png?raw=true "Opus-DSD Workflow")

 Note that all input and output of this method are in real space!
 (Fourier space is good, but how about real space!)
-The architecture of encoder is:
+The architecture of encoder is (Encoder class in cryodrgn/models.py):

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/encoder.png?raw=true "Opus-DSD encoder")

-The architecture of decoder is:
+The architecture of decoder is (ConvTemplate class in cryodrgn/models.py):

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/decoder.png?raw=true "Opus-DSD decoder")